A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Conclusions and summary

 \section{Conclusions and summary}

 This paper introduces {\MPECopt}, a two-phase method for computing B-stationary points of mathematical programs with complementarity constraints (MPECs).
 The first phase identifies a feasible point of the MPEC or certifies local infeasibility.
 The second phase iterates over feasible points to find a B-stationary point by solving a finite sequence of branch nonlinear programs (BNLPs) and linear programs with complementarity constraints (LPECs).
-We provide a detailed theoretical analysis of the two LPEC subproblems and prove that the algorithm terminates in a finite number of iterations.
+We perform a detailed convergence analysis of the algorithm.

 We also provide an open-source implementation of {\MPECopt}, available at \url{github.com/nosnoc/mpecopt}.
-Our implementation leverages robust and mature NLP and MILP solvers.
-We tested {\MPECopt} on two extensive numerical benchmarks: the {\MacMPEC} set and a new synthetic nonlinear MPEC test set, containing problems with up to four thousand complementarity constraints.
+The implementation leverages robust and mature NLP and MILP solvers.
+We tested {\MPECopt} on two numerical benchmarks: the {\MacMPEC} set and a new synthetic nonlinear MPEC test set containing problems with up to four thousand complementarity constraints.
 The numerical results confirm the efficacy of the proposed method for finding B-stationary points. {\MPECopt} is generally faster and more reliable than existing methods, requiring fewer NLP solves than homotopy-based approaches.

 In general, LPECs are challenging combinatorial optimization problems that can be formulated as mixed-integer linear programs (MILPs).
 Interestingly, a combinatorial number of LPs only needs to be solved if the limit point is B-stationary but not S-stationary.
 We prove that in all other cases, the LPEC solver can be terminated early or that solving a single LP is sufficient.
 In our numerical experiments on the two benchmarks, even for large-scale problem instances, it was often sufficient to solve only the root node of the MILP reformulation of the LPEC, which corresponds to a single LP solve.